flunkout-dvlpr/assignment-directory-api/README.md

 - List all employees
 - Add a new employee
-- Update an existing employees name or phone number
+- Update an existing employee's name or phone number
 - Delete an existing employee

 You need to only create the server and do not need to add any frontend UI to